khalid-hussain/shaheen/chap22.md

 the hope that one day their brothers will wake up from their deep sleep.
-That someday a mujahid might come to their aid and if the world of Islam doesn't wake up, even then, the responsibility for the total destruction of the Muslims of Andalus will not rest on these mujahideen, who would have written, with their blood, on the pages of world history that when the Muslims of the whole world were sleeping, then, in a corner of Andalus, some diehard people were guarding the sanctity of the Sacred Mosque."
+That someday a mujahid might come to their aid and if the world of Islam doesn't wake up, even then, the responsibility for the total destruction of the Muslims of Andalus will not rest on these mujāhidīn, who would have written, with their blood, on the pages of world history that when the Muslims of the whole world were sleeping, then, in a corner of Andalus, some diehard people were guarding the sanctity of the Sacred Mosque."